mrdrbob/aoc-2021/README.md

    6. Push the four surrounding points to the stack.
 (To be more efficient, one could check here if the points have already been visited *before* adding to the stack.
 I didn't; I'm lazy.)

 Again, this could all probably be a recursive function.
 In theory, it's possible you could hit a stack overflow if the function recursed too much, but that would be a **lot** of recursion.
 I did not try this route with this question, though.
 With a manual stack like above, your "recursion" is pretty much only limited by the amount of available memory.

+## Day 10 - Part 1

+This is a pretty classic stack problem.
+The simple version is to iterate through all the characters.
+If it's an "opening" character, push it on the stack.
+If it's a closing character, pop whatever's on the stack off.
+If it's what you expect, keep going.
+If it's the wrong character, stop and return the score of the wrong character.
+Then sum that up.

+The instructions say to ignore incomplete, but otherwise valid lines.
+This is implicitly done by just not checking if the stack is empty at the end of a line.